htwmmo/MQ2GMCheck/README.md

 GMEnterCmdIf - Optional evaluation to fine tune GMEnterCmd.
 GMLeaveCmd - Command to execute when last GM exits zone.
 GMLeaveCmdIf - Optional evaluation to fine tune GMLeaveCmd.
+ExcludeZoneList - List of zones to exclude from alerts if ExcludeZones is on, separated by |

 In addition, you can have a Section Name corresponding to a GM name, and those custom enter/leave sounds will be played for that GM instead:

 `[GMFirstName]`